 Building a website for a healthcare organization is an extremely effective way to reach potential patients .
 The website serves as a treasure trove of information about the organization:

-- Highlighting its specialties and centres of excellence
+- Highlighting its specialties and centers of excellence

 - Providing online services like appointment bookings and payments , which also organizes patient inflow, leading to shorter waiting times and crowd control, with precautions taken for social distancing.